 All CBD oils and treats for dogs are made without using any of these high-causing cannabinoids.

-Proper pet nutrition is absolutely vital to ensuring a healthy life for your pup!
+Proper pet nutrition is vital for reducing inflammation in dog!
 Like us, dogs’ mental and physical well-being is often closely related to the foods they eat on a daily basis.
-Feeding your pet an anti-inflammatory diet can therefore have a significant effect on levels of inflammation in dogs.
+Therefore, feeding your pet an anti-inflammatory diet, composed of foods dogs can eat and benefit from, can have a significant effect on levels of inflammation in dogs.

 Most owners know how difficult it can be to find healthy, well-priced food for their pup.
 And we’re often at the mercy of whatever grocery store and pet store owners decide to stock on their shelves.
 But there are some simple things to look out for when surveying ingredients lists that will help support your dog’s wellbeing.